nginxinc/nginx-one-workshops/labs/lab4/readme.md

 ### Option 1 - Create and add an instance to the group

-On this page is a button that says `Add Instance to Config Sync Group`.
+On _Details_ page is a button that says `Add Instance to Config Sync Group`.
 Click on this.

 <br/>